harswith/TownSquare/README.md

 # TownSquare
-Official project for the 2025-2026 Fbla "Coding and Programming" event done alongside Suhas Rallabhandi Alright let's elaborate:
+Official project for the 2025-2026 FBLA "Coding and Programming" event done alongside Suhas Rallabhandi Alright let's elaborate:

 The program runs fully offline, uses a local SQLite database for persistence, and presents a modern, high‑contrast Tkinter interface that is easy for judges and everyday users to understand.